AlvinWong13/redux-weekend-peer-review/README.md

 ---
 ### Notes:

-Awesome app!
-Great use of material-ui, love the style choices.
  Code comments are fantastic, great descriptions on what each function and feature will do and shows a really solid understanding of the code written.
 Detailed README really helped with getting started.
 Format is great and very consistent, easy to read.
 Overall really awesome weekend project, Dusty!

 ```